Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: algorithm

 \subsubsection{\textbf{Generate word co-occurrence graph}}

 A textual document is presented as a word co-occurrence graph that corresponds to a weighted directed graph whose vertices represent unique words, whose edges represent co-occurrence between the words, and whose edge direction represents word order.
 An example of graph creation is given in Figure~\ref{fig:subfig:a}.
 The source text is an extract of a sentence from Philip Dormer Stanhope's letter, ``In truth, whatever is \textbf{worth doing at} all, is \textbf{worth doing well}; and nothing can be done well without attention."
-An edge is drawn between a word and its following word, and a solid arrow represents a new directed edge, while a dashed arrow is an already existing one in the graph.
-For clarity purposes, the edges are created from the vertex corresponding to ``doing".

 Figure~\ref{fig:subfig:b} corresponds to the resulting weighted directed graph where each vertex represents a unique word, and each edge is a co-occurrence of the two words.

 \textbf{Weight on edges:} The number of simultaneous occurrences of these two words in the text is used as the weight on edge.
 A weighted adjacency matrix $W$ is used to store the edge weights, and $W_{v,x}$ is the weight from node $v$ to node $x$.